whittlem/pycryptobot/docs/DockerBotSetup.md

 `docker container logs container_name --follow`

 "Exec" into a container This will give you a # prompt for the container that you can mess around inside of it for debuggings.
-(Dont change any files inside the container as the changes will get lost when the container updates. )
+(Don't change any files inside the container as the changes will get lost when the container updates. )

 `docker exec -it container_name bash`

 ## My Config files

-I reccomend not blindly copying these and testing out your own versions of these files as I am still tuning my bot to suit my needs.
+I recommend not blindly copying these and testing out your own versions of these files as I am still tuning my bot to suit my needs.

 scanner.json